 We are further at risk of depleting our resources, forcing us to find new ways to continue our activities and our lives.

 On top of that, traditional uses of resources like coal, oil, and gas create immense amounts of pollution.
-Healthwise - this puts our lives at risk.
-Pollution in our air increases the rates of lung cancer and asthma and places unnecessary stress on many nation’s already-stressed healthcare systems.
+Healthwise, this puts our lives at risk.
+Pollution in our air increases lung cancer and asthma rates and places unnecessary stress on many nation’s already-stressed healthcare systems.

 So as an individual, what can you do to conserve energy?
 How can you make a difference?

 The truth is that every little bit counts – no matter how small.
 And no, you don’t have to sit in the dark at home or forego those relaxing hot showers.
 But get ready to go green – even just a little bit.